Neppington/Neppington.github.io/README.md

 ## Frequently Asked Questions

 ### Why is Markdown better than a word processor?
+Within the context of software documentation, Markdown is a far better in formatting and updating published content.
 Word processors, as Etter puts it, are made "to create short, attractive PDFs that can be consumed and discarded.
-Markdown is far more compatible with HTML formats, and provides the basis for content delivery for static site generators and DVCSs!
+Markdown provides the basis for content delivery for static site generators and DVCSs, encourages more frequent contribution opportunities by being easy-to-learn, and is relatively simple to update!
 ### Why is my resume not showing up?
 There can be many reasons, but here are a few suggestions:
    * Check if you've properly labeled your repository as `[your username].github.io?`.